spacetypeco/generative-typography-SU20/tutorials/2-grids-and-automation.md

 let y = 0; y < height;
 ```

-and the last component define the rate of change:
+and the last component defines the rate of change:

 ```js
 y += 10